ethanhackney/httpc/README.md

 # httpc
-toy http server in c
+toy http server in c (work in progress)